raphaelmansuy/til/docker/index.md

 aws ecr get-login-password --region us-west-2 | docker login
 ```

-If your have access you should have this display on the terminal:
+If you have access, you should have this displayed on the terminal:

 ```bash
 Authenticating with existing credentials...